pySin/protein_level_measurement/README.md

 1. Compare the average levels of every protein when the mice are injected with mematine drug or not. / Done
 2. Compare the expression variations of single protein in single mouse. / Done
+3. Find which columns are class columns in a table. / Done

 ## Technologies used: